pichasso/pichasso/README.md

 or `npm run lint` (will only lint)

 ## Production
-To adjust the configuration to own wishes add next to the `/config/default.json`  a *production.json* with own parameters.
-To start pichasso for production use `npm production` which not only starts the service without test environment and debugging but as well sets the `NODE_ENV=production`.
+To adjust the configuration to own wishes create `/config/production.json` and overwrite the parameters you want to change.
+To start pichasso for production use `npm run production` which not only starts the service without test environment and debugging but as well sets the `NODE_ENV=production`.

 ## API